-From identifying a suitable site through to construction and ongoing monitoring, internet connectivity is an essential consideration.
+From identifying a suitable site through to construction and constant monitoring, internet connectivity is an essential consideration.
 Renewable energy sites are often based in remote areas which are difficult to access.
 This means that traditional connectivity methods, such as fixed lines, are not usually in place.
 In these remote areas, fixed lines can be expensive to install and have long lead times which makes them unfeasible.

 The solution is 4G data connectivity, which provides a simple solution to the internet connectivity challenges faced.
 The following five scenarios demonstrate how 4G internet can be used to solve connectivity challenges at each stage of a renewable energy project.

 Before a renewable energy site can be constructed and begin operating, there are numerous planning considerations to account for.
 This planning process includes assessing a potential site for its suitability.
 A site assessment ensures that the environmental conditions are adequate and that the site will provide sufficient energy return.